 • All of our dentists download necessary updates for the video conferencing facility, as they become available

 • All personal information is held securely in our computer system.
 The information is not accessible to the public and only authorised members of staff have access to it.
 Your information is stored on our secure server and backed-up daily.

-We retain your dental records whilst you are a registered patient here, and after you cease to be registered, for 10 years or for children until the age of 25, whichever is the longer.
+We retain your dental records whilst you are a registered patient here.
+Paper records have been archived and will be retained after you cease to be registered, for 15 years or for children until the age of 25, whichever is longer.
+Computer records are archived indefinitely.